zokam1411/milestone-project-3/README.md

 Guest user can create new user in database thanks to registration form and log in to app.
 Guest user can see PLACE AD button but after click he will be redirected to Log In page.

-- To register Guest user have to click register link located on navbar.
+- To register Guest user has to click register link located on navbar.

 ![navbar](static/readmeimages/navbar.jpg)